ethz-msrl/mCR_simulator/README.md

      * CTRL + J/L: azimuth angle

 ### Usage python scripts
-An example of how to build a m-CR simulation scene, can be found in
+An example of how to build an m-CR simulation scene can be found in
 * [example_aortic_arch.py](python/example_aortic_arch.py)
 * [example_flat.py](python/example_flat.py).

-### Example with step by step explanation
+### Example with step-by-step explanation
-Bellow is a step by step explanation of how to build a m-CR simulation scene.
+Below is a step-by-step explanation of how to build an m-CR simulation scene.
 The explanation is based on [example_aortic_arch.py](python/example_aortic_arch.py).

 Import the mcr_simulation modules
 ```python